2023 Big 12 Conference football season

-The 2023 Big 12 Conference football season was the 28th season of the Big 12 Conference football taking place during the 2023 NCAA Division I FBS football season.
+The 2023 Big 12 Conference football season was the 28th season of the Big 12 Conference football, part of the 2023 NCAA Division I FBS football season.

 The 2023 season was the first season for the Big 12 to have 14 members, with BYU, Cincinnati, Houston, and UCF joining the conference.
 It was also the last season for founding conference members Oklahoma and Texas, who left for the Southeastern Conference prior to the start of the 2024 season.

-The 2023 Big 12 Championship Game was played at AT&T Stadium in Arlington, Texas on December 2, 2023, between Texas and Oklahoma State.
+The 2023 Big 12 Championship Game was played at AT&T Stadium in Arlington, Texas, on December 2, 2023, between Texas and Oklahoma State.
 Texas won 49–21, winning their fourth Big 12 championship in team history.